libgdx/libgdx.github.io/wiki/articles/improving-workflow-with-gradle.md

 ## How to remove Gradle IDE integration from your project

-_Note: This only applies for Eclipse and Intellij IDEA users_
+_Note: This only applies for Eclipse and IntelliJ IDEA users_

 With the project that is generated from gdx-setup.jar, the Gradle IDEA, and Gradle Eclipse plugins are applied to all projects.
 These plugins allow you to generate IDE specific files that you can then work from.